AS 2710: Other Information in Documents Containing Audited Financial Statements

 1 Mere reading of other information is an inadequate basis for expressing an opinion on that information.

-2 In fulfilling his responsibility under this section, a principal auditor may also request the other auditor or auditors involved in the engagement to read the other information.
-If a predecessor auditor's report appears in a document to which this section applies, he should read the other information for the reasons described in this paragraph.
+2 In fulfilling his responsibility under this section, a lead auditor may also request the other auditor or referred-to auditor to read the other information.
+If a predecessor auditor’s report appears in a document to which this section applies, he should read the other information for the reasons described in this paragraph.
+(See Appendix A of AS 2101, Audit Planning, for the definitions of “lead auditor,” “other auditor,” and “referred-to auditor.”)

 Copyright © 2003, American Institute of Certified Public Accountants, Inc.